Table of Contents

 One of the huge problems though is the disconnect between what “the system” prescribes as treatment and what people actually need.
-A great example of this are the so-called 28-day Drug and Alcohol Treatment Programs.
+A great example of this is the so-called 28-day Drug and Alcohol Treatment Program.

 Ultimately, you can’t rely on the government.
 Psychiatric Hospitals and outpatient treatment centers are only temporary solutions.
 Even though the services are excellent, it’s all for naught without social support and accountability.
 And the primary manner in which people find support is through their families.